dockstore/dockstore-documentation/docs/faq.rst

 How do I add other users as maintainers of a workflow?
 ------------------------------------------------------

-For workflows registered with GitHub, Dockstore automatically allows users from the same GitHub organization to manage workflows together (users will need to click "Discover Existing Dockstore Workflows" in the "My workflows" menu).
+For workflows registered with GitHub, Dockstore allows users from the same GitHub organization to manage workflows together.
+If a new GitHub workflow from the same GitHub organization is added to Dockstore by another user, click the "Discover Existing Dockstore Workflows" button in the "My Workflows" menu so the workflow will appear in My Workflows.

+If the workflow was added by manually registering it, click Refresh Organization.

 .. image:: discover_existing_workflows_screenshot.png